 Discussion: Agree with commenter even though the page reference is incorrect.
+This is an example of a block containing a single round.
+Control message is guaranteed to be in each block, not each round.

-Proposed Resolution: Accept to fix the figure.
+Proposed Resolution: REVISE.
+Accept to fix the figure.

-NOTE TO EDITOR: Can you please remove the word “Block” in Figure 157, page 135?
+NOTE TO EDITOR: Can you please change the description of Figure 157 to say “Example of frame exchange for HRP UWB association when a block contains a single round”.

 Comment Index #234